-Please Note: Students cannot continue in placement if their WSIB form is not submitted by the deadline.
+Please Note: Students cannot continue in placement if their WSIB forms are not submitted by the deadline.

-Please refer to the Important Dates webpage for this deadline.
-For instructions on completing the WSIB form, refer to
+Please refer to the Important Dates webpage for the deadline.
+For instructions on completing the WSIB forms, refer to Appendix B.

 • Agencies and students may negotiate 4 days off at other times throughout placement as it suits the needs of all concerned.